Got a speeding or traffic ticket in Columbus / Franklin County?

-Did you miss a court date or forget to pay your speeding ticket?
+Did you miss a court date or forget to pay your traffic ticket?

 Is there a warrant out for your arrest due to a traffic violation?

 Did you get pulled over for driving under suspension?

-Our Columbus traffic attorneys have represented hundreds of clients in the Central Ohio area facing traffic-related offenses.
+Our Columbus traffic attorneys have represented thousands of clients in the Central Ohio area facing traffic-related offenses.
 Cases we regularly defend include, for example: